 The GSI has implemented two inititatives intended to have a direct impact on genetics and genomics research at BU.
 The first initiative is the yearly seed grant competition.
 This RFA is intended to support the expansion of genetics/genomics research by supporting new collaborations between groups with diverse expertise to address (1) new scientific questions in genetics and genomics, or (2) collaborative initiatives to develop new genomic technologies that are not commercially available.
-To date we have awarded seven seed grants in two competitions (2009 & 2010) ranging from $10,000-20,000.
-The second initiative is that we have negotiated to have an Institutional License for access to Ingenuity Pathways Analysis Software (IPA) through funds provided by the BUMC Provost, Dr. Karen Antman.
+To date we have awarded nineteen seed grants in seven rounds of funding (2009-2015) ranging from $10,000-20,000.
+The second initiative is to make critical software available through institutional licenses, such as Globus Genomics and Ingenuity Pathways Analysis Software (IPA), through funds provided by the BUMC Provost, Dr. Karen Antman.
 Accounts are available to all Boston University faculty, staff, students and postdocs with a bu.edu email address.

 Please contact us at firstname.lastname@example.org if you would like to join the GSI, or if you have questions or suggestions on how the GSI can better facilitate and develop genetics and genomics research at BU.